contact plaka > Today >

 Zoe Konstantopoulou (b.
 1976) As a member of SYRIZA was elected and served as president of the parliament briefly from 6 Feb.
 2015.
 Said to have been the youngest speaker in Greek history.
 She earned quite a reputation for arrogance and most seemed happy to see her go.
 Former shadow Justice Minister.
 MP from Athens.
 Left Syriza and is the leader of the Course of Freedom party (not in parliament as of 2020).
 Went after PASOK leader Evangelos Venizelos for corruption; he responded by asking when she would be pregnant.
 (Updated 16 July 2020)

-Nana Mouskouri A world famous singer (with world famous glasses) has sold over 350 million copies of her scores of albums.
+Nana Mouskouri (b.
+1934, Chania, Crete) A world famous singer (with world famous glasses) has sold over 350 million copies of her scores of albums in 12 different languages..
 A pacifist, she was named a UNICEF goodwill ambassador in 1993 and served as a member of the European Parliament 1994-99 from the European People's Party.
-From Crete, born 1934.
-(Updated 7 May 14)
+(Updated 5 June 21)

 New Democracy